finos-osera/remediation-standards/Readme.md

 Discussion also happens in the [OSERA Remediation Standards Slack channel](https://app.slack.com/client/T01E7QRQH97/C0BRSPGUYQJ).
 Given some firms can't access slack, this is meant for strictly heads up and banters, while official communications and vote happens on the mailing list.
 If you are not already in the FINOS Slack workspace, email [help@finos.org](mailto:help@finos.org).

 To become a voting participant, please follow the enrollment process described at [PARTICIPANTS.MD](PARTICIPANTS.MD).
 To become a maintainer please see [GOVERNANCE.md](GOVERNANCE.md).
+Roles and responsibilities of participants and maintainers are described in [the project governance](https://github.com/finos-osera/remediation-standards/blob/main/GOVERNANCE.md#1roles).

 ## License